 Participants benefit on several levels:

 We have been running workshops with a number of organisations, for example with Plan International, to work on their language across European offices, the European Economic and Social Committee and the Swedish Ministry of Justice.
 We have also worked with a range of other NGOs and governments as well as corporate clients from a range of sectors.
-We just ran a training session with UPS’s European management focusing on how to speak engagingly about diversity and inclusion.
+We also ran a training session with UPS’s European management focusing on how to speak engagingly about diversity and inclusion.